fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 In addition to Jest, we also need another testing library that will help us render components for testing purposes.
 The current best option for this is [react-testing-library](https://github.com/testing-library/react-testing-library) which has seen rapid growth in popularity in recent times.

-Let's install libraries with the command:
+Let's install the libraries with the command:

 ```js
 npm install --save-dev @testing-library/react @testing-library/jest-dom jest jest-environment-jsdom @babel/preset-env @babel/preset-react